-English Church Architecture -
+English Church Architecture.

-BIBURY, St. Mary (SP 118 065) (March 2015)
+BIBURY, St. Mary (SP 118 065),

-(Bedrock: Middle Jurassic, Great Oolite Group)
+(Bedrock: Middle Jurassic, Great Oolite Group.)

-This is an exceptionally difficult church to disentangle architecturally although its antiquity is not in doubt for its origins as a Saxon minster are witnessed by various disconnected pieces of evidence, including the remains of a pilaster strip set in the chancel S. wall (above left), a re-set Saxon grave slab decorated with interlinking rings, embedded in the N. wall opposite (above centre), a solitary double-splayed window in the S. wall of the nave, probably once forming part of the clerestory but now partially obscured by the W. wall of the later S. aisle (above right), and, inside the building, the jambs of the chancel arch (illustrated below left), which retain their early eleventh century carved capitals (of which the left one is shown below right) beneath the complications created in later centuries when the arch was raised and given its present pointed form.
-These remnants, although fragmentary, are nevertheless sufficient to show the Saxon nave and chancel were virtually the same width as the nave and chancel today, whatever their exact length may or may not have been.
 Almost everything else now to be seen here at St. Mary's, Bibury, apart from the tower bell-stage, the nave clerestory and some other inserted late Gothic windows, was added during the twelfth and thirteenth centuries, but the complexities introduced during that time are multifarious and made more difficult to interpret by their chronological proximity.
-This is especially true of the maddeningly confusing N. arcade, insofar as it justifies the term at all, for it is formed, from east to west, of an elaborately designed individual arch followed by a wall piece, a "proper" two-bay arcade whose arches nevertheless bear different mouldings, a second wall piece, a second individual arch, a third wall piece, and a third individual arch, blocked during some later age but presumably once leading into the contemporary northwest tower.
-Perhaps David Verey got the measure of all this (in The Buildings of England) when he asked, "May this [arcade] not indicate pre-existent Saxon porticus?
+This is especially true of the maddeningly confusing N. arcade, insofar as it justifies the term at all, for it is formed, from east to west, of an elaborately designed individual arch followed by a wall piece, a 'proper' two-bay arcade whose arches nevertheless bear different mouldings, a second wall piece, a second individual arch, a third wall piece, and a third individual arch, blocked during some later age but presumably once leading into the contemporary northwest tower.
+Perhaps David Verey and Alan Brooks got the measure of all this (in the 'Gloucestershire Cotswolds' volume of The Buildings of England, New Haven & London, Yale University Press, 2000, p.
+168) when they asked, 'May this [arcade] not indicate pre-existent Saxon porticus?
 How can this irregularity be explained otherwise?
-Not by gradual growth as stylistically there is very little difference from east to west, although there is a variety of forms."
+Not by gradual growth as stylistically there is very little difference from east to west, although there is a variety of forms.'